Weller Academic Building, Third Floor

 Office Location: Design Building

 In 2011, Professor Curvin Huber brought his wealth of knowledge and expertise to Becker College’s game design program.
 Huber has an extensive background in education and the game design industry.
-He holds a master of fine arts degree in illustration from Marywood University and a master of science degree in instructional technology with a concentration in animation and graphic design from Bloomsburg University of Pennsylvania.
+He holds a master of fine arts degree in illustration from Marywood University, a master of science degree in instructional technology with a concentration in animation and graphic design from Bloomsburg University of Pennsylvania, and a bachelor of art in sculpture.

 Publications and Presentations